vittpall/ing-sw-2024-Palladino-Parenti-Petrignano-Ouadi/README.md

 ## How to Use

-In order to run the application the project was divided into three jar files. client.jar server.jar
+In order to run the application the project was divided into two jar files. client.jar server.jar